 Step 1: Preheat the oven and grease a pie dish.
 Then, make the blueberry cobbler filling by adding vegan butter into a saucepan.
 Once melted, add the blueberries and sugar.
 Cook, stirring, until the berries are bubbling.
 Add the flour and mix until a thick cobbler filling is formed.
 Remove from the heat.

-Step 2: Make the cobbler batter by mixing the melted vegan butter, plant milk, maple syrup, and baking powder together.
-Add the flour and mix until a batter is formed.
+Step 2: Make the cobbler batter by mixing the melted vegan butter, plant milk, sugar, vanilla extract, and baking powder together.
+Add the flour and oats and mix until a batter is formed.

 Step 3: Transfer the berries into the pie dish and then top with the cobbler batter.
 Bake until golden and then serve warm with vegan vanilla ice cream.